MuhammadS25/GitLocal/README.md

 ![terminal example](pics/Screenshot%20from%202022-11-09%2000-00-05.png)

-* To clear your Stash
+* To clear your Stash.

 ```Bash
 git stash clear